UT-Austin-RPL/Doduo/README.md

 ## Huggingface Model

-We host pre-trained Doduo on Huggingface model hub.
-You can load the pretrained model by running the following command.
+We provide a pre-trained version of the Doduo model on the Huggingface model hub.
+To use this model, run the following Python command:

 ```python
 from transformers import AutoModel